 return out_scores

-# nms_jax can be run on either the CPU the TPU
+# nms_jax might be run on both the CPU the TPU

 rand_boxes, rand_scores = generate_random_boxes(run_on_cpu=True)